dan-reznik/MP-header_has_diff_separators/README.md

 | manno  | 2002-06-23 |   1.83 | 85.4 |
 | weirdo | 2003-07-24 |   1.93 | 91.3 |

-# Solution3: combine fixed header with original file skipping chars
+# Solution 3: combine fixed header with original file skipping chars

 If we skip the body of the file by the length of the fixed\_header + 2 we get the entire file after the first line: